-Owning a folding kayak can be a really convenient way to get out on the water when you don’t have the space to store a traditional kayak.
-While a lot of folding yaks can be expensive, you may find that you save money on transportation or storage, so it could balance out financially.
+Owning a folding kayak can be a really convenient way to get out on the water when you don’t have storage space for a traditional kayak.
+While the best folding kayaks can often be expensive, you may find that you save money on transportation or storage, so it could balance out financially.

 Remember to think about the size of the vessel when it’s folded to make sure it’ll fit where you want it to, as explained in our kayak reviews.
-And make sure you check the dimensions and weight capacity of the craft beforehand so you know it’ll be able to handle you and your gear, or your dog.
+And make sure you check the dimensions and maximum weight capacity of the craft beforehand so you know it’ll be able to handle you and your gear, or your dog.

 Let us know your thoughts on folding kayaks, and our folding kayak reviews, and if you have one we’d love to hear from you.
 Maybe you have some friends who think they have no space for a yak in their apartment?
-Make sure you share this with them to show them they can get one after all.
+Make sure you share this buying guide with them to show them they can get one after all.